nahidischool/nahidischool.github.io/projects.md

+## Open Domain Question Answering using Deep Learning to Rank and Deep Machine Reading Comprehension Model
+#### PhD Research Intern, Samsung Research America, Mountain View, CA
+[May 2018 - Aug, 2018]

+- Developed an open domain question answering system for Samsung's Bixby using a combination of a deep machine reading comprehension model and a deep learning to rank model
+- Processed and indexed the complete English Wikipedia corpus for the question answering

 ## Semi-Supervised Deep Learning for Deep-NLP: Clinical Information Extraction from Cancer Pathology Reports
 #### Applied Machine Learning Intern, Los Alamos National Laboratory, Los Alamos, New Mexico
 [June, 2017 - Aug, 2017]

-- Developed semi-supervised graph based regularization deep learning model that leverages both labeled and unlabeled data points
+- Developed a semi-supervised graph-based regularized deep learning model that leverages both labeled and unlabeled data points
 - Extracted clinical information from cancer pathology reports for automatic cancer type and site detection
 - Pre-processed the cancer pathology reports by performing sentence boundary disambiguation using Maximum Entropy and Bi-directional LSTM deep model